Soroush130/HandWaveVolume/README.md

 ## Features

-- **Gesture Recognition**: Detects hand gestures such as raising or lowering your hand to change volume.
+- **Gesture Recognition**: Recognizes thumb and index finger movements to control volume.
 - **Real-Time Control**: Adjust the system's audio in real-time using natural hand movements.
 - **Hands-Free Interface**: No need to interact with any physical volume controls; simply use your hand!